pedrohenriqueofc05/Python_Script_Launcher/readme.md

 ## Troubleshooting

 -   If the launcher fails to start, ensure the `config.json` file is correctly formatted and placed in the appropriate directory.
--   For the source version, check the terminal for error messages.
+-   For the source version, check the `debug.log` file for error messages.
 -   For the built version, ensure all required scripts are accessible and valid.

 ## License